GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Double-blind Scoring Experiment

-\section{Results}
+\subsection{Results}

-To compare the performance of representative deep lear ning-based methods, a double-blind study is carried out in this paper.
-The representative methods for comparison include RED-CNN \cite{chen2017Low2}, MAP-NN \cite{RN314}, and our proposed RIDnet model.
-The corresponding details can be found in Table 1.
+To compare the performance of representative deep learning-based methods, a double-blind study is carried out in this paper.
+The representative methods for comparison include RED-CNN \cite{chen2017Low2}, MAP-NN \cite{RN314}, and our proposed GCN-MIF model.
+The corresponding details can be found in Table IV.
 Using mean square error (MSE) as the loss function, RED-CNN is widely adopted due to its well noise suppression.
 Through systemic double-blind study, MAP-NN shows competitive denoising performance compared with commercial iterative reconstruction methods.
-It should be noted that our proposed model is the only one that tries considering the behavior of the radiologists.
-To be fair, all methods are trained on AAPM-Moyo dataset, which includes 10 patient's abdomen scans (paired normal-dose and low-dose (25$\%$ of normal-dose) CT images).
+To be fair, all methods are trained on AAPM-Moyo dataset, which includes 10 patients' abdomen scans (paired normal-dose and low-dose (25$\%$ of normal-dose) CT images).
 We utilize a separate dataset, i.e., LDCT-PD dataset, to evaluate the denoising capacity of different methods in real-world complex environments.
 In LDCT-PD dataset, the selected test data totally includes 67 pairs of normal/low-dose (25$\%$ of normal-dose) abdomen scans and 67 pairs of normal/low-does (10$\%$ of normal-dose) chest scans.
 It can be easily noted that the dose level of low-dose chest scans in test set is extremely lower than that of the training one.
-These test models thus must have a adaptive and generalized capacity to handle this various environment, which we will analyze further later in this paper.
+These test models thus must have an adaptive and generalized capacity to handle this various environment, which we will analyze further later in this paper.

 Unlike previous double-blind studies, the denoising performance of different methods is completely evaluated on the region of lesion.
 We believe that this may be more valuable for clinical environments.
 Specifically, the abdomen and chest CT images have the lesion of metastatic liver and the lesion of pulmonary nodule, respectively.
-Three experienced radiologists from West China Hospital and West China No.4 Hospital participated in this study.
+Three experienced radiologists from West China Hospital and West China No. 4 Hospital participated in this study.
 They are named as "radiologist $\#1$", "radiologist $\#2$", and "radiologist $\#3$", respectively.
 The standard of 4-point scale is used to evaluate the denoising performance in terms of noise, fidelity, and overall score.
 Briefly, the higher the score, the better.
 More details about the settings of double-blind study can be found in the section \hyperref[GCN]{Method}.